ereizas/Social-Media-Web-Crawlers/README.md

 3. Run updateCSV function according with the start date of the last run as the parameter

 ##Things to consider:
-1. The data collected may not be entirely accurate since in the span of the 3 days (maybe less since it was edited for efficiency) this program takes to run, users can post new comments, so there is a chance of missing data to collect
+1. The data collected may only be an estimate of actual values since in the span of the 3 days (maybe less since it was edited for efficiency) this program takes to run, users can post new comments, so there is a chance of missing data to collect